texta-tk/texta-tk.github.io/source/searcher.rst

 Besides these simple words and items aggregations shown above, there is still so much more that you can do with the tool.

-For example, you can examine distribution of the data over time (see :numref:`simple_time_aggregation`).
+For example, you can examine the distribution of the data over time (see :numref:`simple_time_aggregation`).
 Note that to produce such graphs, you must have a proper date field (in Texta date format) in the data.

 .. _simple_time_aggregation:
 .. figure:: images/searcher/time_aggregations.png